binocarlos/passport-service-gui/README.md

 A full 2 tabbed form with login and register options.

+ * styles - an object with styles that are used for the tabs
+   * formwrapper - the div that wraps the login and register forms

 #### LoginForm

 A single tabbed form with just the login option.